calliope-project/calliope/docs/creating/index.md

 This definition could be in one file, but it is more readable when split into multiple.
 We use the above layout in the example models.

-Inside the `data_sources` directory, tabular data are stored as CSV files.
+Inside the `data_tables` directory, tabular data are stored as CSV files.

 !!! note
     The easiest way to create a new model is to use the `calliope new` command, which makes a copy of one of the built-in examples models: